etendosoftware/docs/docs/products/etendo-classic/user-guide/financial-management/assets/overview.md

 ## Amortization Report

 !!! info
-    To be able to include this functionality, the Platform Extensions Bundle must be installed.
-To do that, follow the instructions from the marketplace: [Platform Extensions Bundle](https://marketplace.etendo.cloud/#/product-details?module=5AE4A287F2584210876230321FBEE614){target="\_blank"}.
+    To be able to include this functionality, the Financial Extensions Bundle must be installed.
+To do that, follow the instructions from the marketplace: [Financial Extensions Bundle](https://marketplace.etendo.cloud/#/product-details?module=9876ABEF90CC4ABABFC399544AC14558){target="_blank"}.

 The new Amortization report allows downloading excel reports.
 The report can be found in Financial Management > Assets > Analysis Tools > Asset Amortization Report.